-When you arrive at Glendhu you will arrive in front of Base 334, which houses our tickets and retail areas, plus café, bike rental and toilet facilities.
-We have a bike wash, ample car parking, pump tracks, plus of course miles of trails for you to enjoy!
+When you arrive at Glendhu you will arrive in front of Base 334, which houses our tickets and retail areas, bike rental, workshop and toilet facilities, plus Velo Cafe serving up tasty pre-ride treats and refreshing post-ride beverages.
+We have a bike wash, ample car parking, kids pump track & sandpit, plus of course miles of trails for you to enjoy!

-Open hours vary across the year depending on light and weather, but you can find the most up-to-date opening hours at the bottom of the homepage.
+Open hours vary across the year depending on light and weather, you can find our opening hours here for the season.

 We will be closed during other days of the year if the weather makes riding trails too dangerous, or for other things like, a pandemic for example…!